Year 1/2 Miss Stokes 2019 - 2020

 This term our topic is:

-Our focus for Autumn 1 will be Number and Place Value.
+Our focus for Autumn 2 will be addition and subtraction.

 Year 1 Learning Objectives will be to:

-- Count forwards and backwards to 20 beginning with any given number
+- count to and across 20, forwards and backwards, beginning with 0 or 1, or from any given number

 Year 2 Learning Objectives will be to: